MicrosoftDocs/winrt-api/windows.ui.accessibility/screenreaderservice_currentscreenreaderposition.md

 An object that provides:

 - The physical screen coordinates of the upper left corner of the screen reader focus indicator, and its height and width, in pixels.
-This value is not adjusted for the DPI of the user's display.
 - A boolean that indicates whether the screen reader is in continuous reading mode.

 ## -remarks